HandtoEarth/Field/README.md

-# README: Some Notes About My Process
+# Some Notes About My Process in Writing this Document

-This space intentionally left black
+Lorem ipsum

+ + Lorem ipsum
+ + Lorem ipsum
+ + Lorem ipsum